ocurrent/ocurrent.org/README.md

 #### Step 2

 You need to have an ssh key on the server where the pipeline is deployed.
-Otherwise, you can create on by followning [this tutorial](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
+Otherwise, you can create one by followning [this tutorial](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
 Then you should go to the repository where your code will be pushed and add a deploy key (an ssh key only related to this repository).
 To do so, go to `https://github.com/USER/REPO/settings/keys`.

-Now, we are ready to run our pipeline
+Now, we are ready to run our pipeline.

 #### Step 3